ycl-2004/UBC_GO_V1/README.md

 Unofficial guide to getting in and graduating from UBC.

+## 🎯 Overview

+UBC PathFinder is a comprehensive tool to help students:
+- **Calculate admission chances** with a sophisticated 4-layer evaluation model
+- **Plan degree courses** with progress tracking
+- **Find admission requirements** for all Canadian provinces
+- **Navigate first-year** with detailed course guides

-## Features
+## ✨ Key Features

-- **Admission Calculator**: Calculate your chances of getting into UBC
+- **🎓 Admission Calculator**: Calculate your chances of getting into UBC with real-time probability calculation
-- **Degree Planner**: Track your degree progress and plan your courses
+- **📚 Degree Planner**: Track your degree progress and plan your courses across multiple plans
-- **Faculty of Arts Support**: Currently focused on Faculty of Arts requirements
+- **🔍 Requirements Finder**: Step-by-step admission requirements for 13 provinces and 20 degree programs
+- **📖 First Year Guide**: Standard first-year curriculum and major prerequisites
+- **👤 User Accounts**: Save and sync your plans across devices with Supabase
+- **📱 Responsive Design**: Optimized for mobile, tablet, and desktop

+## 📊 Data Coverage

+- ✅ **13 Canadian Provinces/Territories** - Complete coverage
+- ✅ **20 UBC Degree Programs** - Full support
+- ✅ **13 Engineering Majors** - Complete curriculum data
+- ✅ **First Year Courses** - Standard curriculum and prerequisites

 ## Getting Started